 Total Student Loan Debt

-The total student loan debt balance continues to rise faster than the rate of tuition though its growth rate has slowed significantly in the past 5 years.
-Since 2017, the yearly percent change has been steadily decreasing.
+The total student loan debt balance was rising faster than the rate of tuition though its growth rate has slowed significantly in the past few years with a recent decrease in 2023.
+Since 2011, the yearly percent change has been steadily decreasing.

 Federal Loan Debt Total Balance